tilda-ai/tilda-cli/README.md

 ## Usage

 After installation, the tool can be run from the command line.
-Here are some examples of how you can use the Tilda CLI Tool:

 ### Running the Terminal Agent